sditchek/GROOT/README.md

 ### GROOT-G

 Use this component if you are running the FV3GFS.
 It has only one feature at the moment - the Error Statistics Capability.
-The Assimilated Observations Capability, GRB Capability, and Retrieval Scripts will be added in the future as a new release:
+The GRB Capability and Retrieval Scripts will be added in the future as a new release:

-  - **Error Statistics Capability:** graphics for individual storms, composites, and various subsets are generated
+  1) **Error Statistics Capability:** graphics for individual storms, composites, and various subsets are generated
+  2) **Assimilated Observations Capability:** graphics for individual storms and storm-relative composites are generated

  ## Why Use GROOT?
   1) **It's Comprehensive:** results for both individual storms and composite studies are generated, retrieval scripts to grab GROOT-required files from HPSS are provided, and capabilities are continuously being added